StephenGlasby/StephenGlasby.github.io/blog.md

 are one generation lower than your first cousin 2-up-2-down.
 Similarly, 3-up-4-down is a second cousin once removed.
 Makes sense, right?
 But 3-up-2-down is sadly, and confusingly, also called first cousin once removed.
-Yes, two different relatives have the same name.
-See
+Yes, two different relatives have the same name, see
 [Table of Consanguinity](files/TableOfConsanguinityLandscape.pdf) (source [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity)).
 Thus specifying
 2-up-3-down or 3-up-2-down avoids any
 ambiguity: having the same name for different relatives, who are 5 = 2+3 steps